pcingola/SnpEff/src/docs/se_buildingdb.md

 ```
 Protein check:  GRCh38.86       OK: 94371       Not found: 0    Errors: 13      Error percentage: 0.01377352093575182%
 ```

+!!! warning
-As a "rule of the thumb", you should not get more than 2% or 3% of errors.
+    As a "rule of the thumb", the errors should be below 2% or 3%.

 **How exactly protein sequences are compared**
 The rules used for protein sequence comparison are:

 - Comparison is case-insensitive
 - Trailing STOP codon (`'*'`) is removed
 - Trailing incomplete codon (`'?'`) is removed
 - Leading incomplete codons (`'?'`) are removed

 If these comparisons fails, further attempts are made:

 - Replace "unknown" codon characters: Codons using old `'X'` characters are replaced by newer `'?'` characters
 - If any of the sequences only differ by the first codon, they are considered equal (the start codon is translates as 'Met' even when the codon code translates to another Amino acid)
 - Replace rare amino acids, which often tranlate as stop codons in the middle of the sequence: E.g. replace `'*'` by `'U'`
-- Try replacing unknown aminco acids (`'?'`) by the ones at the same position in the protein sequence from the FASTA file If after all these attempts the protein sequence still do not match, they are considered "not equal".
+- Try replacing unknown aminco acids (`'?'`) by the ones at the same position in the protein sequence from the FASTA file

+If after all these attempts the protein sequence still do not match, they are considered "not equal".

+!!! info
-**Debugging:** You can run SnpEff using `-d` (debug) command line option to get detailed messages for each protein sequence comparison.
+    You can run SnpEff using `-d` (debug) command line option to get detailed messages for each protein sequence comparison.
     The message shows the transcript ID, protein sequence inferred by SnpEff's, and the protein sequence from the FASTA file, as well as the places where they differ.

 ### Troubleshooting Database builds